X.509: Mitigations for cryptographic weaknesses

 Exploiting a hash collision to forge X.509 signatures requires that the attacker be able to predict the data that the certificate authority will sign.
 This can be somewhat mitigated by the CA generating a random component in the certificates it signs, typically the serial number.
 The CA/Browser Forum has required serial number entropy in its Baseline Requirements Section 7.1 since 2011.

 As of 1 January 2016, the Baseline Requirements forbid issuance of certificates using SHA-1.
 As of early 2017, Chrome and Firefox reject certificates that use SHA-1.
 As of May 2017 both Edge and Safari are also rejecting SHA-1 certificate.
-Non-browser X.509 validators do not yet reject SHA-1 certificates.
+OpenSSL began rejecting SHA-1 certificates by default in version 3.0, released September 2021.